-Firstly, to get started with your lightweight backups you will want to sign up for an account at RootBackup.
+Firstly, to get started with your lightweight backups you will want to download RootBackup.
 RootBackup is a lightweight computer backups application that only backs up the folders you tell it to backup.
 By only backing up folders that you need instead of your entire filesystem, your backups will be much faster, and will also avoid the massive slowdown that your computer will experience when doing a complete system image backup.
 On top of this, RootBackup is a very cheap alternative that will also keep multiple revisions of your files.
 This will help a lot if your backup fails, or if you need a backup from a specific time period.

 By default, RootBackup will run backups every 24 hours.
 You can change this in the “Schedule Settings” area.

 How to Backup your Entire Windows Computer (Heavyweight Backup)

 If you would like to create a heavyweight computer backup that will backup your entire Windows computer, follow this tutorial.
 If you want lightweight computer backups that are fast, and do not slow down your computer scroll up to the “Lightweight Backup” section.

 You will need an external hard drive, DVD disk, flash drive, or other network device to do this.

 How to Backup Your Windows Computer (Unreliable Backup)